daniilvinn/daniilvinn.github.io/_posts/2025-06-11-path-tracing-introduction.md

 I \approx \frac{1}{N} \sum_{i=1}^{N} \frac{f(x_i)}{p(x_i)}
 $$

-Each term in the sum represents one random sample: we evaluate the function $f$ at that point, and divide it by how likely we were to pick it (the PDF value).
-This gives us an **unbiased estimate** of the integral: noisy, yes, but statistically correct − it will converge to the true value as the number of samples $N$ increases.
+Each term in the sum represents one random sample: we evaluate the function $$f$$ at that point, and divide it by how likely we were to pick it (the PDF value).
+This gives us an **unbiased estimate** of the integral: noisy, yes, but statistically correct − it will converge to the true value as the number of samples $$N$$ increases.

-This is the foundation of **Monte Carlo integration**: an incredibly general and powerful method that works even when the function $f(x)$ is complicated, discontinuous, or defined over a high-dimensional domain.
+This is the foundation of **Monte Carlo integration**: an incredibly general and powerful method that works even when the function $$f(x)$$ is complicated, discontinuous, or defined over a high-dimensional domain.

 And now here comes the best part: this is exactly what we need in rendering.
 When a pixel’s color depends on complex combinations of light paths, materials, occlusion, and geometry, we don’t want to brute-force everything.
 We want a method that can sample light paths randomly and still give us meaningful results.